codifice/blog/content/posts/2020-02-18-configuring-the-rpi-cluster-network/index.md

 draft: false
 authors: ["martincjarvis"]
 comments: true
-thumbnail: "/architecture-gallery"
+thumbnail: "/networking-gallery"
 series: ["rpi"]
 ---
 # Configuring the RPi Cluster Network

-Now the that the cluster is configured and all the RPi's are up and running, it's time to sort out the networking so that the cluster operates on it's own, predictable network and external connectivity is through a single Gateway.
+Now the that the cluster is configured and all the RPi's are up and running, it's time to sort out the networking so that the cluster operates on its own, predictable network and external connectivity is through a single Gateway.

 {{< imgproc simple-network Resize "650x472" >}}
 Simple Network Diagram
 {{< / imgproc>}}

-We're going to configure the gateway RPi (which is doing double duty as the cache RPi in my case) to be be a DHCP server using `dnsmasq` for all the devices connected to the 5 Port Switch which is serving as our backplane.
-We'll also need a second ethernet port to be our "hotplug" network port which will get it's IP Address assigned by the host networks DHCP server, and similarly with the RPi's built in WIFI.
+We're going to configure the gateway RPi (which is doing double duty as the cache RPi in my case) to be a DHCP server using `dnsmasq` for all the devices connected to the 5 Port Switch which is serving as our backplane.
+We'll also need a second ethernet port to be our "hotplug" network port which will get it's IP Address assigned by the host networks DHCP server, and similarly with the RPi's built-in WIFI.
 All the other RPi's on the cluster will have their WiFi interfaces disabled.

-# Steps to Configure
+## Steps to Configure

-## On the Gateway RPi
+### On the Gateway RPi

 Install the dnsmasq software, but stop the service until we've configured it correctly: